danwflynn/reversi/README.txt

 We added functionality to our view and model to handle observers and listeners.
 This allows for cross-communication between the model, view, and controller in the real-time nature of a game of Reversi.

+Important note about human views:
+Players can only click and select buttons when it is their turn.
+If it isn't their turn, the buttons are disabled.

+Features interfaces:
+The model and view already have features interfaces from the previous assignments.

+Control flow for MVC:
+Humans: Model starts game -> Controller tells player it's their turn -> Player tells controller to send turn message to view -> Controller tells the view to create turn message -> View creates turn message -> Player clicks ok and makes move through view -> Controller tells model to make the move ->

 ____________________
 User Controls for GUI: